nouhailaaziki/Born2beroot/README.md

 If you're unsure how to do this, refer to your virtualization software’s documentation or follow a screenshot guide that shows how to replicate this configuration.
 This ensures that external users can access your site hosted on the virtual machine.
 ![continue](screen_shots_guide/Screen%20Shot%202025-01-02%20at%208.06.37%20PM.png)

-## Step 15: Wordpress(wp)
----

-1. Begin by installing the necessary tools, wget and zip, which are required for downloading files and compressing them.
+5. Begin by installing the necessary tools, wget and zip, which are required for downloading files and compressing them.
 Use the following command to install both packages:
 ```bash
 apt install wget zip
 ```